teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 >
 {: .agenda}

-# Add your community to the Galaxy CoDex

-You first need to make sure that your Community is in the [Galaxy CoDex](https://github.com/galaxyproject/galaxy_codex/tree/main/communities), a central resource for Galaxy communities.

-{% snippet topics/community/faqs/codex.md %}

-# Add your community to the Galaxy Catalog pipeline
+# Pull list of tools releavnt to your community from the Galaxy ToolShed

-One of the filters for the main community table is based on the tool categories on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
+To add tools in your community tool table, you will need to indicate a list of tags relevant to your community, and tools associated with this tag will be automatically pulled from the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
 Only tools in the selected ToolShed categories will be added to the filtered table.
-As a result, it is recommended to include broad categories.
+As a result, it is recommended to include broad categories.$
+You will then be able to remove tools that are not relevant to your community or deprecated.

 > <hands-on-title>Select the ToolShed categories</hands-on-title>
 >
 > 1. Go to the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/)
-> 2. On the main page, pick the most obvious categories that represent tools used by your community
+> 2. On the main page, pick the most obvious categories that represent tools used by your community - Note the names of these categories
+> 3. Search on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/) for some of the popular tools in your community
+> 5. Open the tool entries on the ToolShed, and note their categories {: .hands_on}

+# Add the list releavnt tags for your community in the categories file

+> <hands-on-title>Add the TooShed catgories to the categories file</hands-on-title>
+> 1. Create a file named `categories` in your comunity metadata folder (created previously)
-> 3. Add the name of these categories in the `categories` file you started above, with 1 ToolShed category per row
+> 2. Add the name of the categories relevant to your community in the `categories` file you started above, with 1 ToolShed category per row
 >
 >    For example:
 >    ```